Last Updated: 10/26/22 | October 26th, 2022

 - 10 Common Questions About Solo Female Travel

 Government warnings for travelers to Jordan do mention the possibility of terrorist attacks, in light of some incidents in the past, especially one at Karak Castle in 2016, when a Canadian tourist was killed.
 There have also been several extremist terrorist plots disrupted by the Jordanian authorities.
-So the threat exists, but the government is usually good at monitoring and dealing with these.
+So, the threat exists, but the government is usually good at monitoring and dealing with it.

 Overall, the terrorist attack warnings are at the same level as many countries in Europe that you would probably visit without considering this at all.

-Despite some of its neighbors being countries I don’t recommend visiting at the moment (such as Iraq and Syria) Jordan itself is very welcoming to tourists, and the government, which is keen to have more foreign visitors, has taken many precautions to ensure your safety.
+Despite some of its neighbors being countries I don’t recommend visiting at the moment (such as Iraq and Syria), Jordan itself is very welcoming to tourists.
+The government, which is keen to have more foreign visitors, has taken many precautions to ensure your safety.